LIPS-scheme/lips/docs/docs/scheme-intro/streams.md

 ;; ==> 1
 ```

-Lets write a procedure that take a stream and return a list of first n elements.
+Let's write a procedure that take a stream and return a list of first n elements.

 ```scheme
 (define (stream-take n stream)